travelping/kube-watch/README.md

 Along with the correctly specified arguments for the "kube-watch" make sure the
 following:

-* the "kubectl" is available in the container (either mounted from the node or baked into the next layer image)
+* the "kubectl" binary is available in the container (either mounted from the node or baked into the next layer image)
 * running pod has enough permissions to watch the target object (see the Role in the [Example Manifest])
 * handler executable is available in the container.

 You can also have several targets being watched.
 In this case you would need an accordingly configured container per target.

+### Watching Files

+As you might noticed in the [Your Own Solution] section, the "usage" output mentions "file" as a target along with the "object" one.
+In this case you can specify a file path to watch.
+For that you need neither "kubectl" binary nor any roles for Kubernetes objects watching permission.

+Currently this feature works with mounted files only.

 ## License